 Council Candidate (Apr - June '06)

-Over a thousand posts by Councilman Athas on all aspects of city government are archived here; none have ever been deleted.
+Over a thousand posts by Councilman Athas, now Mayor, on all aspects of city government are archived here; none have ever been deleted.
 The range is wide: from behind-the-scenes reports to simple community updates.
 Software updates make some of the older posts appear somewhat different than originally posted but the facts are the same.